Thursday, 26 June 2008

 Many cities straddle rivers but, for some reason, the River Tyne isn't only the ancient boundary of the two counties, it also creates two different towns.
 Gateshead is south of the Tyne in (what was) Durham and Newcastle is north of the Tyne, the real city and home to Geordies.
 Lots of bridges cross the Tyne to Newcastle and it's another great sight.
 The train passes the old Black Gate of the Norman city and keep and pulls into the ever-so Victorian station of Newcastle Central.
 Us Geordies can be rightly proud of our industrial past, where Stevenson invented the locomotive engine and the railway, where our coalfields powered Empire and, unfortunately, where thousands died in poverty and appalling conditions while the ruling families grew rich.
 It's an interesting history.
 The Queen Mother was a Bowes-Lyon with a home in Alnwick castle (one of the 'Harry Potter' film locations).
 In the centre of Newcastle there's a statue on the top of a column to Earl Grey of the tea fame.
 It's all there if you look.

 My great-grandmother on my Dad's side owned three or four pubs around Gateshead.
 That was rich in them days.
 The family lost them before the Second World War but one of them is still there and still a pub.
 My Dad was born in one of them.

 I probably won't be going back very often though.
 I'm a soft southerner myself these days.
 I've lived in London for 25 years, for more than half of my life and I'm proud to live in one of the world's great capital cities, but part of my heart will always be on the windswept coast of Northumberland.
-My Dad left us at the weekend and I am now an orphan.
-His ashes will join my Mam's at one of their favourite places on the coast.
+My Dad left us at the weekend and his ashes will join my Mam's at one of their favourite places on the coast.